- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 You’ve got to keep showing up.

-Unfortunately, a lot of the advice out there on repurposing seems to promote the idea of “Random Acts of Repurposing”.
+Unfortunately, a lot of the advice out there on repurposing seems to promote the idea of “Random Acts of Repurposing”, which essentially boils down to:

-In other words, if a blog post happens to do particularly well, then repurpose it elsewhere.
-Otherwise, don’t bother.
+If a blog post happens to do particularly well, then repurpose it elsewhere.

 Really?

-Instead, effective repurposing, including for SEO, demands consistency, repurposing for relevant content platforms on a regular basis.
+Instead, effective repurposing, including for SEO, demands consistency.
+That means repurposing for relevant content platforms on a regular basis.

-The truth is, “Random Acts of Repurposing” simply doesn’t cut it.
+The truth is, the “Random Acts of Repurposing” approach simply doesn’t cut it.

 10. Repurpose to Attract Leads (Indirectly Helping SEO)